Skip navigation

 Can Halton Region help Ukrainian newcomers find a job?

 Yes, the Region offers employment Assistance through Employment Halton.
-Ukrainians can access virtual employment workshops 24/7 and register for employment related workshops at haltonjobs.ca.
+Ukrainians can access virtual employment workshops 24/7 and register for employment related workshops at haltonjobs.ca (external link).
 Ukrainians with a work permit can also receive individual assistance from Employment Halton staff to help them find a job.

 What public health services does Halton Region offer to newcomers?